tango42/redux-responsive/README.md

-NB: This is a fork of https://github.com/AlecAivazis/redux-responsive extended with a direction for the media queries (w)idth|height).
+NB: This is a fork of https://github.com/AlecAivazis/redux-responsive extended with a direction for the media queries (width|height).

 # redux-responsive